Johncci/battleship-wars/README.md

-<h1 align="center">Battleship</h1>
+<h1 align="center">Battleship Wars</h1>

 ## <U>**Introduction**</U>
-Battleships is the game where classic game of trying to guess the position of battleships in order to sink them.
-In this version of the game you play gainst the computer and try to sink all of his battleships.
-The game is pure python and is displayed in a mock terminal.
+Battleship is the classic game of trying to guess the position of battleships in order to sink them.
+In this version of the game you play gainst the computer and try to sink all of the battleships.
+The game is pure python and is displayed in a mock terminal provided by code institute.

 [View battleship-wars here](https://battleship-wars-game.herokuapp.com/)